 Primary Care GP Appraisers are employed by the Health Boards they appraise in.

 For the purpose of indemnity, Appraisers in secondary Care are "employed" by the NHS Board in which the appraisals take place.
-The appraiser will be managerially accountable to the RO probably via the CD/AMD for his/her appraisal responsibilities.
-This could require an honorary contract.
+The appraiser will be managerially accountable to the RO via the LA/CD/AMD for his/her appraisal responsibilities.

 In order that enhanced appraisal is delivered to a uniformly high standard across the country, all appraisers must attend the National Appraiser training scheme, provided by NHS Education for Scotland, and are expected to attend refresher training when appropriate.

-It has been agreed by Scottish Government that NES will provide the training programme for Medical Appraisers in Scotland (for both Primary and Secondary Care).
+It has been agreed by Scottish Government that NES will oversee and provide the training programme for Medical Appraisers in Scotland (for both Primary and Secondary Care).

 If you are interested in becoming a Medical Appraiser, please review the section on "Becoming an Appraiser".